-A. The Code of Student Conduct applies to conduct that occurs:
+- A. The Code of Student Conduct applies when the respondent is a student and the alleged conduct occurs: - i.

-- i.
 On University property; - ii.
 At University affiliated or sponsored events or programs, including at events and programs hosted by recognized student organizations; - iii.
 Off-campus that affects a substantial University interest. - iv.
-The code of Student Conduct may be applied to behavior conducted online, via email, or another electronic medium.
+The Code of Student Conduct may be applied to behavior conducted online, via email, or another electronic medium.
 Students should also be aware that online postings such as blogs, web postings, chats, and social networking sites are in the public sphere and are not private.
-These postings can subject a student to allegations of conduct violations if evidence of policy violations is posted online.
+These postings can subject a student to allegations of conduct violations.
 The University shall not regularly search for this information but may take action if and when such information is brought to the attention of University officials.
 No violation of the Code of Student Conduct can occur when the speech that is subject to the complaint is protected by the student's free expression rights under the First Amendment.